mobajemu-msft/groove-api-documentation/Groove/using-the-groove-restful-services/guidelines.md

+---
+title: Guidelines on using the Groove Service in your application | Groove Services
+description: Developers must respect and follow these guidelines in any applicated that uses the Groove Service.
+keywords:
+author:
+ms.assetid:
+---

 # Guidelines
 Following are some important rules you must respect when using the Groove Service.
 This list is not meant to be exhaustive: